harry-gibson/DHS-To-Database/README.md

 - Child (tables contain one row per child who is aged under 5 and is the offspring of a woman respondent)
 - Man respondent (tables contain one row per individual man personally responding to the survey)

+### What this approach enables

 Key to the analyses that are made possible by this code is that responses from the different sections can (normally) be referenced to each other: e.g. the identifier for women's responses contains a reference to the identifier of the household they are in, and a reference to the same woman's information in the household-member tables.

 Thus we can construct queries that JOIN the data from the tables in these different survey sections.
 For example to create a dataset at household level that summarises the number of children in the household who have/have not been vaccinated; or a dataset at child level that contains information on the household's sanitation arrangements.

-Not only can we do this for a single survey, but we can create these datasets spanning across many surveys at once - this is subject to limitations discussed below.
+Not only can we produce combined dataset extractions like this for a single survey, but we can create these datasets spanning across many surveys at once - this is subject to limitations discussed below.

+## The point of this approach

+Whilst such datasets can certainly be produced from the various downloadable DHS datasets by other, largely manual means, this tends to take a great deal of time, careful manual manipulation of huge (thousands of column) spreadsheets/dataframes, and is generally fraught with difficulty and prone to hard-to-detect errors.

+Here, by contrast, because the ultimate mechanism for creating a particular extracted dataset is simply an SQL query, the process is repeatable, reproducible, and can be documented and made subject to source control.
+Queries are fast to run and a large, complex extraction spanning the entire DHS survey database can typically be executed in a few minutes.
+Thus, additions and alterations to the extracted schema can be made quickly, and traceably, as a study develops.

-## Inter-survey consistency
+## Limitation: Inter-survey consistency

 All DHS surveys are conducted based on a common framework of questions from which a given survey will take a subset.
 This framework has changed at various times over the years (giving a change in the core set of questions); these changes are termed "phases" by DHS.
 At present we are in phase 8.